Back To Search Results

 Myeloid

-Myeloid cells include the leukocytes (granulocytes, monocytes) as well as erythrocytic (red blood cell) lineages but do not include the lymphoid cell lineages.
+Myeloid cells include the leukocyte (granulocyte, monocyte) and erythrocytic (red blood cell) lineages but do not include the lymphoid cell lineages.

 Basophils have similar functions to mast cells and supplement their activity.
 They make up less than 1% of all leukocytes.
 Their primary function is inflammation and allergic reaction.
 Basophils have a high affinity for binding IgE antibodies on their surface.
 Antigens (allergens) binding to the IgE on the basophil surface results in degranulation and release of substances such as mediators of inflammation like histamine, eosinophil chemotactic factor, platelet-activating factor, and phospholipase A.[2][3] These agents cause the symptoms of allergies and, in extreme cases, hypersensitivity reactions and anaphylaxis.
 Of note, basophils have almost no phagocytic abilities.

 Monocytes make up between 2% to 8% of leukocytes.
 They differentiate and only become functional once they leave the blood.
 Once in the tissues, they differentiate into cells of the mononuclear phagocytic system, such as macrophages (in the lung, connective tissue and lymphatic tissues, and bone), osteoclasts, and Kupffer cells.
-There, they phagocytose bacteria, cells, and debris and function as antigen-presenting cells.
+They phagocytose bacteria, cells, and debris and function as antigen-presenting cells there.

 Lymphoid

-Lymphocytes are agranulocytes, consisting of 20% to 40% of the leukocyte counts, and are part of the adaptive immune system.
-Lymphocytes are circulating immunocompetent cells, cells that develop the ability to recognize and react to antigens and are in transit from and to various lymphatic tissues.
+Lymphocytes are agranulocytes, comprising 20% to 40% of the leukocyte count, and are part of the adaptive immune system.
+They are circulating immunocompetent cells that develop the ability to recognize and react to antigens and are in transit from and to various lymphatic tissues.

 Tissue Preparation